Crxs06/Belly-Button-Challenge/README.md

-# Belly-Button-Challenge
 # Belly Button Biodiversity Dashboard

-This project is an interactive data visualization dashboard that explores the Belly Button Biodiversity dataset, which catalogs microbial species (OTUs) found in human navels.
-Built using D3.js and Plotly.js, the dashboard allows users to select a test subject ID from a dropdown menu and view the top 10 OTUs found in that individual's sample via a horizontal bar chart.
-A dynamic bubble chart shows the full OTU breakdown, and a metadata panel provides demographic information for the selected subject.
+This project is an interactive dashboard that visualizes data on the microbes (OTUs) found in human belly buttons.
+Using D3.js and Plotly.js, it allows users to explore the top 10 bacteria types found in different test subjects.

+Users can select a test subject ID from a dropdown menu to view:
+- A horizontal bar chart showing the top 10 OTUs in their sample
+- A bubble chart displaying all OTUs found
+- A panel with demographic information for the selected subject

-The data is fetched from an external JSON URL using D3, and charts update in real-time when a new sample is selected.
-The dashboard is fully responsive and deployed via GitHub Pages for easy access.
-This assignment demonstrates core skills in JavaScript, API data handling, DOM manipulation, and interactive data visualization.
-All logic is contained within a single JavaScript file (`app.js`) located in the `static/js/` directory.
-The layout and functionality closely follow project guidelines from the UCI Data Analytics Bootcamp, Module 14 Challenge.
+The data is loaded from an external JSON source and updates automatically when a new sample is selected.
+All the JavaScript code is contained in one file (`static/js/app.js`), and the project is styled with Bootstrap for a clean, responsive layout.

-**Resources:** This project was completed with support from Xpert Assistant & ChatGPT.
+**Resources:** Built with help from ChatGPT and Xpert Assistant.